LaunchCodeEducation/data-analysis/src/chapters/modules/creating-modules.rst

 .. sourcecode:: Python

-   import fun_shapes
+   import customer_totals
-   from fun_shapes import draw_polygon
+   from customer_totals import calculate_tax

 Note that we do NOT need to include the ``.py`` extension when we import the module.